 This error appears when there are cells with similar values to the one you chose that are not selected.
-Excel recognize it as an error and symbolize it with a little triangle.
+Excel recognizes it as an error and symbolizes it with a little triangle.

 I will illustrate it using the following example.

-In cells A7, B7 and C7 you have the SUM function, summing cells in each column.
-Notice, that in B and C columns, not all similar values are selected.
-In A column, you also don’t have all cells select (A1).
+In cells A7, B7, and C7 you have the SUM function, summing cells in each column.
+Notice, that in the B and C columns, not all similar values are selected.
+In the A column, you also don’t have all cells selected (A1).
 But this is not the number type, so Excel understands it.

 How to get rid of this error?

 There are a few ways to make this error disappear.

 - Change formulas to have B5 and C2 cells included.

 - Remove values from cells B5 and C2.

 - Click the ignore error option.
 You have to do it for each formula.

 Getting rid of this error permanently